Insality/defold-deployer/README.md

 # Use git commits count as android.version_code on build
 enable_incremental_android_version_code=false

+# Local resource cache folder for deployer script.
+This folder will be added to gitignore if exists
+resource_cache_local="./.cache_deployer"

 # If true, add `-l yes` build param for publish live content
 is_live_content=false